AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-1-experience-frescopa.md

 ### Exercise 1.2 - Download and install the Fréscopa app

-Install the mobile app on your iOS or Android device by either scanning the QR code from the message you receive when you register or from below:
+Install the mobile app on your iOS or Android&trade; device by either scanning the QR code from the message that you receive when you register or from below:

 ![Fréscopa mobile app QR codes](/help/summit/l820-lab-workbook/assets/1-2-1-qr-codes.png "Fréscopa mobile app QR codes")

-Device specific installation:
+Device-specific installation:

 >[!BEGINTABS]